 After doing some research into what other similar applications were doing well and poorly, as well as reading up on behavioral psychology techniques, we decided to use a few different techniques for improving the overall experience of the site:

-1. Introducing a “new user” flow and providing guidance (guides) throughout the application
+1. Introducing a “new user” flow and providing guidance (guides) throughout the application, similar to what BBW Fuckbook did for their new lead capture form.

 2. Making the signup process more straightforward and informative